Report an Incident

 - Seek treatment at the nearest emergency room via ambulance or otherwise.

-- Fill out a First Injury report and submit it to both Environmental Health and Safety and Human Resources as soon as possible.
+- Fill out a First Report of Injury or Illness and submit it to both Environmental Health and Safety (firstname.lastname@example.org) and Human Resources (email@example.com) as soon as possible.

 In a non-emergency,

 - Contact your supervisor and inform them of the incident